HowardZHY/MCPatcherForge/README.md

 Known issue:

+Incompatibility with https://github.com/quentin452/Multithreadingandtweaks, it @Overwrites methods used by this mod.

 Items with golden in its name like golden_horse_armor or golden_hoe didn't show with default name, you have to use following format like below:

 items=minecraft:golden_hoe